npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

   * It shows the type is `kotlin.Set`, not `java.util.Set`.
   * In Kotlin, collections are non-mutable by default
   * The getter is making a defensive copy to avoid aliasing bugs.
-  * Kotlin has convenience functions for that: convert to `toSet()`
+  * Kotlin has convenience functions for that: Replace `Set.copyOf(signups)` with `signups.toSet()`
   * Mention the naming convention of `toSet` vs `asSet`

-Replace `Set.copyOf(signups)` with `signups.toSet()`

 Run the tests.
 They pass.
 COMMIT!

 We want the private property to be a mutable Set, but the public property to be an immutable Set.
 We cannot declare the get and set of a property to have different types (at least, at the time of writing).
 However, Kotlin provides lots of useful functions for manipulating non-modifiable collections in a functional way.
-So, replace the immutable reference (`val`) to a mutable Set with a _mutable_ reference to an immutable Set, and make the setter private (using the same syntax as the code converter generated for isSessionStarted):
+So, instead, we can replace the immutable reference to a mutable Set with a _mutable_ reference to an immutable Set, and make the setter private (using the same syntax as the code converter generated for isSessionStarted):

 * Change the `val signups` to a `var`.
 Run the tests to make sure that's not broken anything.
 * Command-click on `signups` to pop up usages.
 There are two points in this class that mutate the Set.